GCX/acf-taxonomy-field/README.md

 WordPress plugin and will not provide any functionality to WordPress unless Advanced Custom Fields is installed and activated.

-The taxonomy field provides a dropdown (select or multi-select) of taxonomy terms (categories, tags, custom taxonomies...) and the ability to map the selected terms to the post.
+The taxonomy field provides a select, multi-select or checkboxes of taxonomy terms (categories, tags, custom taxonomies...) and the ability to map the selected terms to the post.
 The post type must support the taxonomy for the mapping to work.
 The taxonomy field currently does not provide the ability to add new terms to a taxonomy.
-The `get_value()` api returns a list of taxonomy links similar to WordPress `get_the_term_list()`.
+The return type of the `get_value()` api can be changed in the field settings.

 ### Source Repository on GitHub
 https://github.com/GCX/acf-taxonomy-field